TheSuperGamer20578/aoc-cli/README.md

 # AoC CLI
-A CLI tool for running Advent of Code solutions in Python.
+A CLI for running Advent of Code solutions.

+## Installation
+AoC CLI is currentlt in development and is not yet available to download.

 ## Quickstart
 ### Authentication